Introduction

 Versioning: The WebSDK uses semantic version numbers

-Since version 1019.0.0 the versioning schema of the Web SDK isn’t aligned anymore to the versioning schema of the Cumulocity IoT platform.
+Since version 1019.0.0 the versioning schema of the Web SDK isn’t aligned anymore to the versioning schema of the Cumulocity platform.
 The versioning schema is now reflecting via semantic versioning the changes in the Web SDK:

 - Major version (e.g. 1019.x.x): Can contain breaking changes.
 Updating to such versions needs proper testing and validation.
 Often those versions also contain an Angular upgrade.